jCasia/jCasia/README.md

 <h2 align="center">Junior Front End Developer</h2>

 <p align="center"> A self-taught individual who fell in love with the world of web development!😍I'm working hard to improve my coding bit by bit (almost) everyday.
-You can usually find me doing Frontend Mentor Challenges for practicing the skills that I have gained so far! </p>
+You can usually find me doing Frontend Mentor Challenges for practicing the skills that I have gained so far!
+Additionally, I am currently learning the Back End of web development </p>